Modern History Playlist

 Fun Facts

-Ambedkar initially resisted but agreed under social pressure and political calculations.
+Ambedkar initially resisted but agreed under severe social and political pressure, stating he had to save Gandhi’s life.

 Mains Key Points